 Percutaneous coronary intervention (PCI)

-Patients without significant infarct or complications may quickly return to work and usual activities after stenting, but strenuous activities should be avoided for 6 weeks.
+Patients without significant infarct or complications may quickly return to work and usual activities after stenting.
+However, cardiac rehabilitation is recommended for all patients.

 Intraprocedural anticoagulation with heparin or a similar agent (eg, bivalirudin, particularly for those at high risk of bleeding)